comprna/METEORE/README.md

 NC_000913.3     3501862     3501863   8           0.875         -
 ```
 * `example_deepsignal-freq-perCG-combStrand.tsv` also stores **the final per-site data** in the same augmented BED format but the methylation calls from both strands are merged into a single strand by averaging the methylation frequencies and adding up the coverage for a CpG site.
 Each column represents:

   1. Reference chromosome
   2. Start position in chromosome
   3. End position in chromosome
   4. Read coverage
   5. Methylation (i.e. methylation frequency)
 ```
 Chr             Pos_start   Pos_end     Coverage    Methylation
 NC_000913.3     3501827     3501828     17          0.9445
 NC_000913.3     3501840     3501841     17          0.9375
 NC_000913.3     3501861     3501862     17          0.882
 ```

 ### Prepare the input file for combined model usage (optional)
-You can now generate the per-read prediction output in a format that can be used in METEORE to generate a consensus prediction (see further below).
+You can now generate the **per-read** prediction output in a format that can be used in METEORE to generate a consensus prediction (see further below).
 Note the uses of --cores in the newer version of Snakemake.
 ```
 snakemake -s Deepsignal2 deepsignal_results/example_deepsignal-perRead-score.tsv --cores 1
 ```
-The output is in tsv format and contains the following fields: `ID`,	`Chr`, `Pos`,	`Strand` and `Score`.
+The output is in TSV format and contains the following fields: `ID`,	`Chr`, `Pos`,	`Strand` and `Score`.

 ## Tombo snakemake pipeline